Sorrento: Eastern Sister Pathway and Rock Seawall

 Council, at its 12 September 2016 meeting, awarded a contract ($1.56 million) to South East Services to construct a coastal pathway and seawall at the Eastern Sister Headland, Sorrento.

-This pathway will provide coastal access between Camerons Bight Beach and Sullivan Bay.
-A 270 metre long rock revetment topped with a 2 metre wide crushed rock pathway will be constructed.
+This pathway provides coastal access between Camerons Bight Beach and Sullivan Bay.
+A 300 metre long rock revetment topped with a 2 metre wide crushed rock pathway was constructed.
 It also provides protection of the headland cliffs through provision of a sloping face to absorb the energy of incoming waves during storm events.

-The pathway finished level will be approximately 2 metres above the Mean Sea Level elevation for Port Phillip and takes into account predicted sea level rise to 2070 resulting from climate change.
+The pathway finished level is approximately 2 metres above the Mean Sea Level elevation for Port Phillip and takes into account predicted sea level rise to 2070 resulting from climate change.